real-dex-suite/REAL-ROBO/README.md

 # Real-Robo Teleoperation (RR-T)

-Welcome to Real-Robo, an integrated framework for robotic teleoperation and control, designed to streamline the collection of tele-operation data.
+Real-Robo, an integrated framework for robotic teleoperation and control, designed to streamline the collection of tele-operation data.

 ![RR-T](./docs/data/example.gif)

-We invite and appreciate all contributions, whether it's reporting an issue, submitting a pull request, or offering feedback.
-Your input is crucial to us.
-Join our community to help enhance and simplify the data collection process!
+**Note:** This new version is a major update.
+We have made significant changes to reduce or eliminate the dependency on ROS, aiming for a more lightweight and flexible framework.
+This should simplify installation and improve compatibility across different systems.

 ## Setup